The Good – the Bad and the Ugly of Employee Engagement Surveys

 An alternative: Talk to your people

 We know that acting on employee engagement findings is harder than sending out the survey link, especially if your company has thousands of employees in multiple locations and managers who are stretched thin balancing competing priorities.
-Even the best-intentioned managers may struggle to find time for an “engagement task force” or executing their “action plan for increasing team engagement.”
+Even the best-intentioned managers may struggle to find time for an “engagement task force” or executing their “employee survey results action plan for increasing team engagement.”

 Our findings suggest that you may be better off skipping the survey entirely and encouraging managers to talk to their people.
 37% of employees whose manager had talked to them about their engagement even though there was no apparent organization-wide initiative are fully engaged.
 While that’s not as promising as organizations that survey and act, it beats doing nothing, surveying without follow-up, or being all talk.